darwinanddavis/rnetlogo_diagnostics/README.md

     at nlcon.NLink.<init>(NLink.java:109)
 ```

-The `NLStart()` function should run successfully with `gui=F`, which launches headless mode.
+For the above error, the `NLStart()` function should run successfully with `gui=F`, which launches a headless GUI mode.
 `NLStart(nl.path,gui=F,nl.jarname = paste0("netlogo-",ver,".jar")) # open netlogo`

-:seven: If none of the above steps work in RStudio, you can run Netlogo from `JGR`, the Java version of `R`.
+:seven: If none of the above steps work in R/RStudio, you can run Netlogo from `JGR`, the Java version of `R`.

-In RStudio, run the following:
+In R/RStudio, run the following:
 ```{r}
 # load JGR after downloading
   Sys.setenv(NOAWT=1)